Trident Block: Overview

 The origins of the name suggest that the building is Y-shaped, with three wings.
 The look of the building and the units look different than one another.
 The design has low flexibility and the height can't be changed.
 It takes a lot of land.
 Therefore, most are located in the new towns of Hong Kong.

 Types

 Trident 1

 Trident 1 blocks are 35 stories tall and have 36 units per floor.
 Most units could only accommodate 3 or fewer people.

 Trident 1 blocks can be found in Cheung Hong Estate, Shan King Estate, Fu Shin Estate, Lok Wah Estate, Mei Lam Estate and Lei Tung Estate.
 Lei Tung Estate currently holds the record with the most Trident 1 blocks at 4.

 Trident 1 blocks have 12 units per wing.
 It has 36 units per floor.
 A typical Trident 1 block has 1,224 units, but some can have up to more than 1,300.
 This is why units are subdivided.

-In Cheung Hong Estate, there is two designs of Trident 1 blocks.
+In Cheung Hong Estate, there are two designs of Trident 1 blocks.
 Fu Shin Estate currently has a Trident 1 block with an odd number of units per floor, which is 30.
 Trident 1 blocks are rarely sold.